qtumproject/qtumbook/part1/utxos-balances.md

 # Send Money Transaction

-Now let's send money to an UXTO address.
+Now let's send money to an UTXO address.
 You'd be sending money to yourself, but this is exactly the same process as when you send money to somebody else.

 First generate a new receiving address: